 This course reviews the fundamental laws governing forced, natural and mixed convection heat transfer processes in laminar and turbulent flows.
 Both the macroscopic and the differential approaches are explored.
 The non-dimensional parameters controlling these transport processes are evidenced and their practical implications are discussed.
 Analytically derived exact solutions, semi-empirical correlations and numerically calculated solutions are presented for the momentum and heat transfer rates in different configurations.
-The course also introduces chemical species diffusion phenomena in flows, including the heat and mass transfer analogy and the calculation of non-dimensional mass transfer rates.
+The course also introduces chemical species diffusion phenomena in flows, including the heat and mass transfer rates.